fgehrlicher/conveyor/example/animal_sorter/README.md

 # Animal sorter example
-sorts csv entries by field and puts them into separate files.
+Sorts .csv entries by field and divides them into separate files.